 A note about accessibility.

 Not everyone will have their own e-mail account.
-Whilst we do not wish to exclude anyone the success of this type of group is based around the speed with which information can be shared.
-There are now many free web based e-mail services which can be accessed from any computer on-line and which are suitable for the purposes of e-lerts.
-For those who have no means of accessing the internet please contact us for details of how you can be kept informed of developments via traditional mail.
+Whilst we do not wish to exclude anyone, the success of this type of group is based around the speed with which information can be shared.
+There are many free web based e-mail services which can be accessed from any computer on-line and which are suitable for the purposes of e-lerts.